God-T/Designer-portfolio/README.md

 ### About

 A personal website that can be used to exhibit portfolio and projects.
-The site is template-driven that accepts images, Json data with given [Json format](#json-format).
+The site is pure front-end based, dynamically load from JSON with given [Json format](#json-format).

 ### Reponsiveness enabled